hapax/hapax.github.io/assets/chuzenji.md

 She does not, I notice, entirely suppress a smile of her own.
 Disorder is the condition for life as well as death.

+I head back down to the main street.
 Perhaps life is more than an island of order in a sea of chaos.
 Jeremy England, a brilliant young professor of physics at MIT, has suggested the converse: life is not the island of order, but the waves